The 39th homecoming day of Awami League president and Prime Minister Sheikh Hasina is being observed today (Friday) in a befitting manner.

-The country also elevated to developing country status from the least developed status this year under her prudent leadership.
+Under her leadership, the country also elevated to a developing status from the least developed status.

-A discussion will be held at Agricultural Institution at Farmgate with AL presidium member Syeda Sajeda Chowdhury in the chair.
+A discussion will be held at Engineers Institution with AL presidium member Syeda Sajeda Chowdhury in the chair.

 Noted citizens and national leaders are expected to take part in the discussion programme at 3:00pm.

-AL general secretary Obaidul Quader urged the people to observe the day in a befitting manner.
+AL general secretary Obaidul Quader urged the people and party activists to observe the day in a befitting manner.